Insomnia: Orexin antagonists

 Orexin receptor antagonists are a more recently introduced class of sleep medications and include suvorexant, lemborexant, and daridorexant, all of which are FDA-approved for treatment of insomnia characterized by difficulties with sleep onset and/or sleep maintenance.
+They are oriented towards blocking signals in the brain that stimulate wakefulness, therefore claiming to address insomnia without creating dependence.
+There are three dual orexin receptor (DORA) drugs on the market: Belsomra (Merck), Dayvigo (Eisai) and Quviviq (Idorsia).

 Antipsychotics

 Certain atypical antipsychotics, particularly quetiapine, olanzapine, and risperidone, are used in the treatment of insomnia.
-However, while common, use of antipsychotics for this indication is not recommended as the evidence does not demonstrate a benefit, and the risk of adverse effects are significant.
+However, while common, the use of antipsychotics for this indication is not recommended as the evidence does not demonstrate a benefit, and the risk of adverse effects is significant.
 A major 2022 systematic review and network meta-analysis of medications for insomnia in adults found that quetiapine did not demonstrate any short-term benefits for insomnia.
 Some of the more serious adverse effects may also occur at the low doses used, such as dyslipidemia and neutropenia.
 Such concerns of risks at low doses are supported by Danish observational studies that showed an association of use of low-dose quetiapine (excluding prescriptions filled for tablet strengths >50 mg) with an increased risk of major cardiovascular events as compared to use of Z-drugs, with most of the risk being driven by cardiovascular death.
-Laboratory data from an unpublished analysis of the same cohort also support the lack of dose-dependency of metabolic side effects, as new use of low-dose quetiapine was associated with a risk of increased fasting triglycerides at 1-year follow-up.
+Laboratory data from an unpublished analysis of the same cohort also support the lack of dose-dependency of metabolic side effects, as new use of low-dose quetiapine was associated with a risk of increased fasting triglycerides at one-year follow-up.
 Concerns regarding side effects are greater in the elderly.

 Other sedatives

-Gabapentinoids like gabapentin and pregabalin have sleep-promoting effects but are not commonly used for treatment of insomnia.
+Gabapentinoids like gabapentin and pregabalin have sleep-promoting effects, but are not commonly used for the treatment of insomnia.
 Gabapentin is not effective in helping alcohol related insomnia.

 Barbiturates, while once used, are no longer recommended for insomnia due to the risk of addiction and other side effects.

 Comparative effectiveness

-A major systematic review and network meta-analysis of medications for the treatment of insomnia was published in 2022.
-It found a wide range of effect sizes (standardized mean difference (SMD)) in terms of efficacy for insomnia.
-The assessed medications included benzodiazepines (SMDs 0.58 to 0.83), Z-drugs (SMDs 0.03 to 0.63), sedative antidepressants and antihistamines (SMDs 0.30 to 0.55), quetiapine (SMD 0.07), orexin receptor antagonists (SMDs 0.23 to 0.44), and melatonin receptor agonists (SMDs 0.00 to 0.13).
-The certainty of evidence varied and ranged from high to very low depending on the medication.
-The meta-analysis concluded that the orexin antagonist lemborexant and the Z-drug eszopiclone had the best profiles overall in terms of efficacy, tolerability, and acceptability.
+Medications for the treatment of insomnia have a wide range of effect sizes.
+When comparing drugs such as benzodiazepines, Z-drugs, sedative antidepressants and antihistamines, quetiapine, orexin receptor antagonists, and melatonin receptor agonists, the orexin antagonist lemborexant and the Z-drug eszopiclone had the best profiles overall in terms of efficacy, tolerability, and acceptability.

 Alternative medicine

 Herbal products, such as valerian, kava, chamomile, and lavender, have been used to treat insomnia.
 However, there is no quality evidence that they are effective and safe.
 The same is true for cannabis and cannabinoids.
-It is likewise unclear if acupuncture is useful in the treatment of insomnia.
+It is likewise unclear whether acupuncture is useful in the treatment of insomnia.